 ULEZ Frequently Asked Questions

-The ULEZ is designed to improve air quality in London by limiting vehicles that lead to high emissions of polluting gases.
-It imposes a daily charge on vehicles that drive through the zone, and which do not align to emission limits.
-The ULEZ originally only applied to central London, but it has now been expanded to encompass the area within the North and South Circular Roads.
-Here are our most frequently asked questions on the ULEZ.
+It imposes a daily charge on vehicles that drive through the zone, and which do not align to certain emission limits.
+The ULEZ originally only applied to central London – but, on 29th August 2023, it expanded to cover the whole of Greater London.

 - What does ULEZ mean?

 - What does ULEZ compliant mean?

 - Where is the ULEZ zone?

 - When did the ULEZ expand city-wide?

 Our free ULEZ checker can tell you instantly if your car is compliant.
 Just enter your vehicle’s reg to find out.